-Purchasing Tickets: Due to COVID-19, the Washington Monument is now allowing visitors to purchase 1 ticket, which will be valid for up to 4 people within a family or friends group travelling together.
-All persons, infant to adult, count as one person on the ticket.
-Advance reservations are required.
+Purchasing Tickets: Advance reservations are required.
 Tickets listed as “Not Yet Released” will become available one-day before the tour date at 10 a.m.
 Eastern Time.
 Until further notice, walk up tickets and group reservations will not be available.

-Health and Safety: In accordance with local and federal requirements, including CDC and U.S. Public Health Service recommendations, a comprehensive safety program has been implemented at the Washington Monument that includes timed ticketing, limited entries, physical distancing, and additional cleaning and safety measures to ensure the health and safety of visitors and employees.
+Health and Safety: In accordance with local and federal requirements, including CDC and U.S. Public Health Service recommendations, a comprehensive safety program has been implemented at the Washington Monument that includes timed ticketing, and limited entries.
 These measures include:

 • Significantly reduced elevator capacity, limiting trips to 4-8 passengers to allow for physical distancing.

 • Face coverings are required for all individuals over the age of two while inside the monument to account for physical distance limitations.
 Visitors must supply their own masks.